barbaraliau/ERTP/core/zoe/in-progress/docs/USE-OBJS.md

 Thus, we need an ERTP payment that if received and deposited:
 1. takes the right away from the previous owner.
-2. is verified by the recipient as having the characteristics they care about - that it is coming from scooter, the governing contract installed in scooter, the offer associated with it.
-This means that there has to be one scooter issuer (?)
+2. is verified by the recipient as having the characteristics they care about - that it is coming from zoe, the governing contract installed in zoe, the offer associated with it.
+This means that there has to be one zoe issuer (?)

 The user relies on:
 * the code library that stores the swap srcs
-* the scooter code
+* the zoe code
-* the scooter issuer
+* the zoe issuer
 * the particular governing contract installation (swap srcs)

-If they receive a payment that represents the outcome of a position in a scooter, they can therefore ask the scooter issuer to claim exactly with an amount with a quantity that has:
+If they receive a payment that represents the outcome of a position in a zoe, they can therefore ask the zoe issuer to claim exactly with an amount with a quantity that has:
 1. The unique id for the srcs (this is the id for getting the srcs from a trusted library)